florananda/civic-connect-ios-public/README.md

 ## License

-CivicConnect is available under the MIT license.
+Civic App Connect is available under the MIT license.
 See the [LICENSE](LICENSE.md) file for more info.